tdebroc/offlineOnlineApp/README.md

 ## Cons
 - For the moment doesn't work with JOIN
-- Consistency might not be perfect due to appengine delay to propagate all datas...
+- Consistency is not perfect : Be careful to appengine datastore delay.
+To choice of using timestamp to check datastore synchronization should be subject to criticism because it leads to conficts.